linusbobcat/create-elementary-os-installer/README.md

+## Development for this project has ceased.
+This project is in a permanent hiatus.
+If anyone wants to take over, just fork it and notify me so I’ll be able to link to it.

 # Create elementary OS Installer

 An Applescript app for creating elementary OS Installer USB drives.
 It uses dd as a backend.
 It should run on Mac OS X Snow Leopard and above.
 The resulting USB drive should boot on Macs that fulfill the system requirements, as well as any USB booting capable PC.